hahn-th/homematicip-rest-api/README.md

 - [x] HMIP-DSD-PCB (Door Signal Dector PCB)
 - [x] HMIP-eTRV (Heating-Thermostat with Display)
 - [x] HMIP-eTRV-2 (Heating-Thermostat with Display) New Version
+- [ ] HMIP-eTRV-2 I9F (Heating-Thermostat with Display) New Version
 - [ ] HMIP-eTRV-2-UK (UK Version not tested, but it should work)
 - [x] HMIP-eTRV-B (Heating-Thermostat basic with Display)
 - [ ] HMIP-eTRV-B-2 (Heating-Thermostat basic with Display) New Version
+- [ ] HMIP-eTRV-B-2 R4M (Heating-Thermostat basic with Display) New Version
 - [ ] HMIP-eTRV-B-UK (UK Version not tested, but it should work)
 - [x] HMIP-eTRV-B1 (Heating-Thermostat basic with Display) _Silvercrest Edition_
 - [x] HMIP-eTRV-C (Heating-Thermostat compact without display)
-- [x] HMIP-eTRV-C2 (Heating-Thermostat compact without display) New Version
+- [x] HMIP-eTRV-C-2 (Heating-Thermostat compact without display) New Version
 - [ ] HmIP-eTRV-CL (Heating-thermostat compact with dispay)
 - [x] HMIP-eTRV-E (Heating-Thermostat Design Evo _New Generation_, white)
 - [ ] HMIP-eTRV-E-A (Heating-Thermostat Design Evo _New Generation_, anthracite)